beNative/docforge/TECHNICAL_MANUAL.md

 -   **Schema:** The database uses a highly normalized schema with tables for `nodes` (hierarchy), `documents`, `content_store` (for content-addressable storage and deduplication), and `doc_versions`.
 -   **One-Time Migration:** The repository contains logic to detect if it's the first run with the new database.
 If old JSON files are found, it reads them and sends the data to the main process to be migrated into the SQLite database in a single, safe transaction.

+### Universal Editor & Preview System

+This system provides a consistent and extensible editing experience for all document types.
+It is built on a decoupled, modular architecture.

+-   **`CodeEditor.tsx`:** A React component that wraps and configures the Monaco Editor instance.
+It's responsible for managing the editor's content, theme, and language for syntax highlighting based on props.
+-   **`PreviewPane.tsx`:** This component is responsible for displaying the rendered output of a document.
+It debounces content updates for performance and uses the `PreviewService` to get the correct output.
+-   **`services/previewService.ts`:** This service acts as a registry for all available renderer "plugins."
+It exposes a method, `getRendererForLanguage()`, which finds and returns the appropriate renderer for a given language ID (e.g., 'markdown').
+-   **Renderer Plugins (`services/preview/`):** Each file format with a preview is supported by a dedicated renderer class that implements the `IRenderer` interface.
+This makes the system highly extensible: to support a new format, one only needs to create a new renderer class and add it to the `previewService` registry.
+Currently, renderers for Markdown, HTML, and plaintext (fallback) are implemented.

 ### LLM Service (`services/llmService.ts`)

 This module handles all communication with the external Large Language Model.
 It is largely unchanged by the database migration.